PlatformLab/Log-Analyzer/README.md

 Luckily, the RAMCloud team had a convention with naming serverId variables with id's and nearly all of the usage cases can be caught by the simple regex "id.*\.toString\(\)\.c_str\(\)".
 There are a few cases such as in FailureDetector::168 where the ServerId is named "pingee", but a majority are caught.
 And checking as best as I can, it appears all the results are valid.

 As a sanity check, NetBeans 8.2's "Find Usage" feature reports 171 usages of ServerId::toString as of RAMCloud commit 1c9072961b197d9ad8d52510b9e963fe65906744 and our script detects 144 in LOG, 4 in DIE, 2 in CLOG, 2 in RAMCLOUD_DIE, 5 in RAMCLOU_DLOG, 1 in TEST_LOG, making a total of 158; pretty close, only 7% off.

+## Apache Httpd
+There are 4 log statements that we target in Apache Httpd
+ - ap_log_error(...)
+ - ap_log_rerror(...)
+ - ap_log_cerror(...)
+ - ap_log_perror(...)

+These functions are the recommened logging functions for Apache.
+Some modules do other sorts of logging (i.e printf, fprintf, apr_log...), but sampling the message, they appear to be either communicating to a remote http client or used in utility applications.
+Thus these functions are not counted.

+Additionally, some of the format strings start with "APLOGNO(12345)" which is a macro that expands to "AH12345: " and have been replaced as such in the processed log messages.

+### Caveats
+The format string is officially the 5th argument for each of the functions above and the scripts match on that string.
+Apache does provide conveniene macros to fill in the first 4 arguments, but very few logs appear to use this convenience macro so these cases are not counted.

+## Linux Kernel
+The Linux Kernel contains many logging facilities; luckily, most of them are macros that eventually expand to ```printk```.
+So to support this expansion, the linux sources must first be preprocessed with ```gcc -E -Ilinux/include``` and then processed.

+However, this introduces the issue of duplicating printk's in headers that are included in multiple source files.
+Thus, the linuxParser.py reverts to using the preprocessor's filename/linenumber directives to dedup log messages.

+The log statements we search for are
+ - printk(...)
+ - dev_printk(?, ?, ...)
+ - WARN_ONCE(?, ....)